 Loading your trailer can have an effect on the overall handling of the trailer and tow vehicle combination.
-Loading affects ball mass and balance which must be taken into consideration.
+Loading affects tongue weight and balance which must be taken into consideration.

-- DO NOT exceed the Gross Vehicle Weight Rating (GVWR) - Always load cargo and luggage to keep weight even on both sides of the trailer. - Always load to achieve around 10% of total load as ball mass.
+- DO NOT exceed the Gross Vehicle Weight Rating (GVWR) or the stated cargo capacity which can be found on the trailers tire placard or load carrying capacity label. - Always load cargo and luggage to keep weight even on both sides of the trailer. - Always load to achieve around 10% of total load as Tongue weight.
 This is a generally recommended standard to achieve a safe balance for handling.